Skip to Main Content

 Introduction

 The Creating a Research Space [C.A.R.S.]
-Model was developed by John Swales based upon his analysis of journal articles representing a variety of discipline-based writing practices.
-His model attempts to explain and describe the organizational pattern of writing the introduction to scholarly research studies.
+Model was developed by John Swales based upon his analysis of journal articles representing a variety of discipline-based writing practices.* His model attempts to explain and describe the organizational pattern of writing the introduction to scholarly research studies.
 Following the C.A.R.S.
-Model can be useful approach because it can help you to: 1) begin the writing process [getting started is often the most difficult task]; 2) understand the way in which an introduction sets the stage for the rest of your paper; and, 3) assess how the introduction fits within the larger scope of your study.
+Model can be a useful approach because it can help you to: 1) begin the writing process [getting started is often the most difficult task]; 2) understand the way in which an introduction sets the stage for the rest of your paper; and, 3) assess how the introduction fits within the larger scope of your study.

 The model assumes that writers follow a general organizational pattern in response to two types of challenges [“competitions”] relating to establishing a presence within a particular domain of research: 1) the competition to create a rhetorical space and, 2) the competition to attract readers into that space.
 The model proposes three actions [Swales calls them “moves”], accompanied by specific steps, that reflect the development of an effective introduction for a research paper.
 These “moves” and steps can be used as a template for writing the introduction to your own social sciences research papers.